Gravesend (film): Plot summary

 After getting into a fight and avoiding getting their car towed away, the group convinces JoJo to help.
-JoJo, a local drug dealer with a history of violence and arrests, agrees to bury Mark's body for a payment of $500 and a severed thumb.
+JoJo, a local drug dealer with a history of violence and arrests, agrees to bury Mark's body for a payment of $500 and a severed thumb (implying that someone from the group will have to sacrifice a digit to him to complete the deal).
 The group spends the rest of the night doing various criminal acts in attempt to scrap up money, such as a failed drug deal and an armed robbery at a convenience store.

 Eventually, the group goes to Mikey's home to borrow money from his father, where they find him having an affair with another woman.
-Getting into a heated argument, Mikey takes Zane's pistol and kills both his father and the woman he's with, adding to the group's bodycount.
+Getting into a heated argument, Mikey takes Zane's pistol and kills both his father and his side piece.

-Finally, Mikey manages to borrow the money from his sister.
+Finally, Mikey manages to borrow the money from his sister, who hates the group (especially Zane) for how badly they treat him but only manages to hurt Mikey by screaming that he's a loser who lets them dole out abuse.
 JoJo, however, refuses to bury all three bodies.
 Instead, the group leaves two of them at his basement and drives off with one in the trunk.
-They park the car nearby the beach, sleeping for the rest of the night.
+They park the car near the beach, sleeping for the rest of the night.
 The next morning, Mikey leaves the group to jump off a bridge onto a freeway below, killing himself.

 Zane shoots Ray, and Chicken shoots Zane while he attempts to dump Ray's body in the car.
-Chicken finally douses the car and the bodies in gasoline, setting it on fire which kills him as well.
+Chicken finally douses the car and the bodies in gasoline, setting it on fire; the fire sets off an explosion that kills him and officially wipes out the group of "friends".
 The film concludes with Stabile explaining that he moved out of Gravesend afterwards, and that the police investigation ended after a few months of questioning.